Lawn Seeding Service

 Appearance

-- Blade Texture: Fine to medium leaf blades that create a soft, smooth lawn surface.
+- Fine to medium leaf blades for a soft, smooth lawn.

-- Growth Habit: Spreads via underground rhizomes, forming a dense, uniform turf.
+- Spreads through rhizomes, creating a dense, uniform turf.

 Climate Suitability

-- Cool-Season Grass: Thrives in regions with cool, moist climates (Northern U.S.).
+- Thrives in cool, moist climates (Northern U.S.).

-- Temperature Tolerance: Performs best in temperatures between 60–75°F but can go dormant in extreme heat or cold.
+- Grows best between 60–75°F but may go dormant in extreme heat or cold.

-- Shade Tolerance: Limited; struggles in heavy shade but tolerates light or dappled shade.
+- Struggles in heavy shade but tolerates light shade.

-- Watering: Needs consistent watering, particularly in dry periods, to prevent dormancy.
+- Requires consistent watering, especially in dry conditions.

-- Thatch Management: Prone to thatch buildup, requiring periodic aeration.
+- Prone to thatch buildup, requiring occasional aeration.

 Establishment